voucherifyio/voucherify-openapi/docs/webhook-introductions/events-campaign-promotion_tier-deleted.md

-The `PROMOTION.TIER.CREATED` event indicates that the promotion tier was created.
+The `EVENTS.CAMPAIGN.PROMOTION_TIER.DELETED` event indicates that the promotion tier was deleted.

 > 📘 Webhook documentation
 >